 Water quality Subdivision design meets the requirements of Water NSW Water Sensitive Design Guidelines and principles.
 Subdivision development is required to demonstrate compliance with Part 6.5 of State Environmental Planning Policy (Biodiversity and Conservation) 2021.
 Drainage channels Boundaries are not positioned along the centreline of drainage channels and must seek to include both banks of the channel in the same lot boundary.
 Public roads and private access locations are to be sensitively located so as to ensure that the need to cross drainage channels is minimised.
 Aboriginal Heritage.
 Aboriginal Heritage locations relative to a subdivision layout are located to minimise conflict from future development.
 A restriction as to user under section 88B of the Conveyancing Act 1919 is applied to lots in private ownership that contain Aboriginal Heritage, requiring the prevention of ground disturbance within a buffered area.
-C2 Environmental The subdivision design and layout distributes and Conservation zoned land shares the C2 zoned land within the future residential lots and avoids consolidating the C2 zoned land on a single lot.
+C2 Environmental Conservation zoned land The subdivision design and layout distributes and shares the C2 zoned land within the future residential lots and avoids consolidating the C2 zoned land on a single lot.
 Lot design and configuration optimises protection of watercourses.
 Lot identification Subdivided lots are identified in the following manner:

 Zone Numbering method and location R2 Kerb (stencil spray painted) R5 Metal plate mounted on fence adjacent to designated entrance point.
-Servicing of lots The followir subdivision ng fencing is to be provided at stage: - an unpainted timber paling fence at the perimeter boundary with Crookwell Road of the R2 zoned land being subdivided, to a height no greater than 1.8 metres (to maintain rural character), and -post and wire fencing (or a higher standard rural style fence) is provided at all boundaries of lots zoned R5 metres (to maintain rural character).
+Servicing of lots The following fencing is to be provided at subdivision stage: - an unpainted timber paling fence at the perimeter boundary with Crookwell Road of the R2 zoned land being subdivided, to a height no greater than 1.8 metres (to maintain rural character), and -post and wire fencing (or a higher standard rural style fence) is provided at all boundaries of lots zoned R5 metres (to maintain rural character).
 When the boundary adjoins land zoned C3 or RU6, fencing incorporates wire netting, in order to mitigate against risk from dogs escaping and harming livestock, and/or risk from consumption of baits.
-Where a lot adjoins the boundary of an adjacent lot zoned C3 Environmental Management and/or RU6 Transition, a dog proof fence is installed at this boundary, in order to mitigate against risk from dogs escaping and harming livestock, and/or risk from consumption of baits. access from boundary in ed lots are provided with driveway In the public road to the front property In accordance with Council' In Standards.
-Rural land character and scenic quality Subdivision lot layout and configuration meets the requirements of section 8.13.11 landscaping. impacted by restricts cor above stand The covena as to user is applied to each lot y the fencing requirements above, that nstruction and maintained to the dard at the cost of the property owner. ant is to include the reason for its o facilitate understanding.
+Where a lot adjoins the boundary of an adjacent lot zoned C3 Environmental Management and/or RU6 Transition, a dog proof fence is installed at this boundary, in order to mitigate against risk from dogs escaping and harming livestock, and/or risk from consumption of baits. - All R5 zoned lots are provided with driveway access from the public road to the front property boundary in accordance with Council' Engineering Standards.
+Rural land character and scenic quality Subdivision lot layout and configuration meets the requirements of section 8.13.11 landscaping.
+A restriction as to user is applied to each lot impacted by the fencing requirements above, that restricts construction and maintained to the above standard at the cost of the property owner.
+The covenant is to include the reason for its imposition to facilitate understanding.